-DO NOT lift weights (more than a 5kg bag of shopping in each hand) for a minimum of 8 weeks.
+DO NOT lift weights (more than a 5kg bag of shopping in each hand) for at least 8 weeks (about 2 months).
 If lifting weights, start with light weights that are comfortable and increase the number of repetitions before lifting heavy weights at a low repetition.